Owensboro Child Custody Lawyer

 - there has been a change in the child’s education or living location.

-Achieving a custody modification is possible but can be challenging.
-Our legal team at Bamberger & Brancato, PSC can help you understand the criteria for custody modifications and request a hearing on your behalf.
-Our experienced Kentucky family lawyers understand how these processes work and can help you make a strong case to the court.
-If your current custody order is no longer appropriate, or if you'd like to increase or decrease a parent's visitation, contact our law firm in Owensboro to get started on your motion for modification today.
+Our legal team at Bamberger & Brancato, PSC, can help you understand the standards for custody modifications and request a hearing on your behalf.
+Our experienced Owensboro child custody lawyers know how these processes work and can help you make a strong case in family court.
+If your current custody order is no longer appropriate, or if you'd like to increase or decrease a parent's visitation, contact our family law firm in Owensboro, KY, to get started on your motion for modification today.

 How Our kentucky child custody lawyers can help